 A financial incentive

-In order to qualify for the RHI payments, the property and renewables system has to meet certain criteria:
+In order to qualify for the BUS payments, the property and renewables system has to meet certain criteria:

-- The product itself, whether it’s a heat pump or a solar thermal system, must be MCS approved
+- The product itself must be MCS approved

 - The installation of the system must adhere to strict guidelines

-For more information on the criteria put in place and whether the property and system are eligible for the RHI, we recommend you contact Ofgem.
+For more information on the criteria put in place and whether the property and system are eligible for the the BUS, we recommend you contact Ofgem.